 pathways to change

-Founder and Project Partners
+Founder and Directors

-David Kantor, founder
+David Kantor, Founder

 Over the past fifty years, David Kantor, Ph.D., has been instrumental in bringing his unique model and counseling expertise to families, couples, organizations, leaders and interventionists as they work to achieve success through generative relationships with others.

 David began his career as a clinical psychologist and lecturer in Harvard University’s Department of Social Relations.
 From 1965 to 1975, he was an Assistant Professor of Clinical Psychiatry at Tufts University School of Medicine and served as the Director of Psychological Research and later as Chief Psychologist at Boston State Hospital.
 He also founded and became director of the Boston Family Institute, the first systems training program in Massachusetts, The Kantor Family Institute, and The Center for Training in Family Therapy at Boston State Hospital.

 David has also served as a Charter Member of the American Family Therapy Association, an Approved Supervisor, Clinical Member, and Fellow of the American Association of Marriage and Family Therapy, a Diplomat of the American Board of Family Psychology, and as an editor and referee for the Journal of Family Process.In the 1980s and 90s, David began introducing his models to businesses, top-level executives, and organizational consultants, among them Arthur D. Little, Innovation Associates, MIT’s Dialogue Project, Origins, and Dialogos.
 From 2000 to 2009, David served as a Thought Leader and Partner at Monitor Group, where he developed innovative products, such as Leadership Model Building, a leadership development program; O-Deck, speech-coding software; and the Kantor Profiles, a suite of assessment instruments.

 During his career, David has trained over a thousand systems interventionists and has written dozen of articles and several books, including research-based Reading the Room (Jossey-Bass, 2012), out now on Amazon, Inside the Family (Jossey-Bass, 1975 & Meredith Winter Press, 2003) and My Lover, Myself (Riverhead Books, 1999), producing a rich breadth of work that grounds his communication theories and practices today.
 David feels that his most important contributions to organizational theory and practice spring from two sources: his Model of Models and from his trainees themselves.